Orbital origin of fourfold anisotropic magnetoresistance in Dirac materials

 with $\bar{\mathbf{v}}_{\mathbf{k}}=\mathbf{v}_{k}-\frac{1}{\hbar}\partial_{\mathbf{k}}(\mathbf{m}_{\mathbf{k}}\cdot\mathbf{B})$ being the velocity of electrons.
 Substituting $f_{\mathbf{k}}$ and $\dot{\mathbf{r}}$ into Eq. \eqref{eq:Current} yields the electric conductivity tensor

 which allows us to investigate the impacts of OMM on the transport properties of electrons, in particular, beyond the quantitative corrections \citep{DaiX2017PRL,Nandy2018SR}.
 Note that we have omitted the terms solely associated with Berry curvature such as the anomalous Hall effect and the chiral magnetic effect of Weyl fermions as well as these higher order terms relevant to the positional shift \citep{GaoY2017PRB,Gao2019FoP,HuangYX2023PRL}.
+In this work, we focus on the magnetotransport properties on single-particle level and neglect the role of electron-electron interaction.

-\textit{Massive Dirac fermions.-{}-}Dirac equation plays a crucial role in understanding and realizing the fascinating topological phases of matter as well as the novel electromagnetic responses in a large family of quantum materials, such as TIs, topological semimetals) \citep{shen2013TIDirac,Armitage2018RMP,Lv2021RMP}.
+\textit{Massive Dirac fermions.-{}-}Dirac equation plays a crucial role in understanding and realizing the fascinating topological phases of matter as well as the novel electromagnetic responses in a large family of quantum materials, such as TIs, topological semimetals \citep{shen2013TIDirac,Armitage2018RMP,Lv2021RMP}.
 We here utilize the effective Dirac model with a modified mass, which has been used to describe the topological Anderson localization, negative MR and resistivity anomaly in 3D topological materials \citep{GuoHM2010PRL,DaiX2017PRL,FuBo2020PRL}

 where $\mathcal{M}(\mathbf{k})=M-Fk^{2}$ is the gap, and $k_{\pm}=k_{x}\pm ik_{y}$.
 Both the conduction and valence bands are doubly degenerate $\varepsilon_{\mathbf{k},0,\pm}=\pm\varepsilon$ with $\varepsilon=\sqrt{A^{2}k^{2}+\mathcal{M}^{2}\left(\mathbf{k}\right)}$.
 The two wave functions of electrons in the conduction bands are $|u_{1,2}(\mathbf{k})\rangle$.
 Some cumbersome calculations give us the $\mathrm{SU}(2)$ Berry connection $\boldsymbol{\mathscr{\mathcal{A}}}=A^{2}\mathbf{k}\times\boldsymbol{\sigma}/2\varepsilon\left[\varepsilon-\mathcal{M}\left(\mathbf{k}\right)\right]$ and the corresponding Berry curvature